ilkka/mealprep/backend/README.md

 ## Developing ##

-To run in development mode, you need Docker Engine, Composer and Machine.
+To run in development mode, you need Docker Engine, Compose and Machine.

 ### Prerequisites ###